Welcome to the Ailuna reusable wipes dare!

 Keeping your wipes and pads clean

-Because you’re wiping away a day’s worth of dirt and bacteria with each wipe, it’s important to wash them regularly.
-Make sure you have enough on hand to always have one in the wash and one clean and ready for action.
+- Make sure you have enough to always have one in the wash and one clean, dry and ready for action.

 Let’s get clean!